 Shop Now

-Elizabeth Acevedo’s much-anticipated adult fiction debut (her first deviation from her lauded YA and poetry work) was finally released earlier this year and is already a national bestseller.
-The debut novel revolves around Flor Marte, a Dominican American woman who invites her loved ones to a living wake in her honor.
-But knowing that Marte has a “gift” that allows her to predict the day someone will die, everyone suspects there’s more to the wake than Marte is letting on.
+Elizabeth Acevedo’s adult fiction debut—her first deviation from her lauded YA novels and poetry collections—became a national bestseller in 2023.
+Family Lore revolves around Flor Marte, a Dominican American woman who invites her loved ones to a living wake in her honor.
+But knowing that Flor has a gift that allows her to predict the day someone will die, everyone suspects there’s more to the wake than Flor is letting on.

 Highlights: